 Photonics, the key light-based technology of the 21st century, is at the center of the Leibniz Institute of Photonic Technology’s (Leibniz-IPHT) research activities.
 In line with its motto "Photonics for Life", the scientists at Leibniz-IPHT are investigating photonic and biophotonic processes and systems to address issues in the fields of medicine and the life and environmental sciences.

 The insights gained from research are converted into application-oriented procedures, instrumental concepts, and laboratory samples at Leibniz-IPHT.
-With this orientation, the institute contributes to the solution of pressing issues in our society, such as in health, energy, and the environment.
+With this orientation, the institute contributes to the solution of pressing issues in our society, such as in health, safety, and the environment.

 IPHT is involved in research and development at the interface of three focal points in research: fiber optics, photonic detection, and biophotonics.
 Biophotonics serves as the link to all research activities at the institute.
 Together with the two research areas fiber optics and photonic detection, new photonic processes are being developed and transferred into innovative application-oriented systems.